 Unable to visit any of our protected places in-person?
 Don't worry!
-Welcome to Digital Harbour, your one-stop-shop for lockdown activities, including videos and webinars as well as immersive exhibitions, in-depth articles, and opportunities to play.
+Welcome to Digital Harbour, your one-stop-shop for online activities, including videos and webinars as well as immersive exhibitions, in-depth articles, and opportunities to play.
 Here you'll be able to explore our heritage destinations online and delve into their layered stories, no matter where you are in Australia... or the world!

 Our Google Arts & Culture exhibitions blend historical information and archival imagery with 360 footage, contemporary photos, and videos to celebrate what makes our heritage destinations so iconic…